 Aisha was born in Cairo, Egypt and immigrated to the United States with her family in the early 1990s.
 She was raised on an Islamic concept of tawhid, the unity of all creation, and in a community and family that expressed this tenet through service and compassion.
 Her parents sought educational opportunity in the US and futures for their children that were not limited by political and social constraints.

 Aisha's early childhood in Egypt and regular summer visits growing up gave her dual exposure to industrial development and its disparate impacts on a global scale.
 During a summer project in Bhopal, India in 2008, Aisha was exposed to Union Carbide's industrial disaster site and the ongoing legal campaigns for justice.
 She became captivated by the corporate form and by its social and environmental impacts.

-Aisha is now pursuing a JD at Yale Law School.
-She is dedicated to advancing progressive scholarship focusing on the legal theory of the corporation and to representing marginalized communities through impact litigation in cases of environmental and corporate injustice.
+Aisha is dedicated to advancing progressive scholarship focusing on the legal theory of the corporation and to representing marginalized communities through impact litigation in cases of environmental and corporate injustice.